4 Easy Tips for Grass Growth In Florida.

 Depending on your pH levels, you may need to either add compost or lime to get it to the appropriate level for grass to grow.
 It is recommended that your pH levels for soil should be between 6 and 7.5.
 If too low, add lime.
 If too high, add compost.

-You can use a soil test kit that goes in the ground and monitors the moisture levels, sunlight, and moisture of the soil.
+You can use a soil test kit that goes into the ground and monitors the moisture levels, sunlight, and moisture of the soil.

 Prep Work for Soil